 The Company was incorporated under the BCBCA as "Fabula Exploration Inc." on December 11, 2015.
-On December 31, 2018, the Company completed the New Gen Transaction, and, as a result, New Gen became a whollyowned subsidiary of the Company and amended its Articles of Incorporation to change its name to "Calyx Growth Corporation".
+On December 31, 2018, the Company completed the New Gen Transaction, and, as a result, New Gen became a wholly-owned subsidiary of the Company and amended its Articles of Incorporation to change its name to "Calyx Growth Corporation".
+On March 25, 2019, the Company filed a Notice of Alteration to change its name to "Vapen MJ Ventures Corporation".